FuturICT2/fin4-core/README.md

 1. [ Description. ](#desc)
 2. [ Usage tips. ](#usage)

-# Finance 4.0 demonstrator | This repository
+# Demonstrator | This repository
 This repository contains a backend server (written in Golang) and a web front-end (written in Elm) of the Finance 4.0 demonstrator.
+The ELM web app enables a user to

+* Create a new Type of cryptoeconomic Token
+* Obtain units of created tokens via performing an action
+* Performing Oracle tasks

+The server provides
+* APIs for clients, such as the ELM app
+* Communication functionalities with the Ethereum Blockchain
+* Smart contract deployer
+* Functionality to store actions

 The smart contracts are written in Solidity for the Ethereum platform.

+In the following Section we explain how the web app and server can be set up.

 # Installation
 We assume a fresh Ubuntu 18.10 system for the following guide.